 Through the partnership between Saint Joseph’s University and Thomas Jefferson University’s School of Health Professions, students can earn both the Bachelors of Science (BS) degree and the Doctor of Physical Therapy (DPT) degree in six years.

 Students in this program will spend their first three years at Saint Joseph’s University completing the majority of courses needed for a BS degree in either Biology or Interdisciplinary Health Services.
 They will also complete specific prerequisite courses necessary for transfer into the Physical Therapy program.

-- Earn a cumulative high school GPA of 3.3 or higher,
+- Cumulative high school GPA of 3.30 or higher

-The top candidates from these interviews will be offered one of the limited spaces for admission to the to the 3+3 DPT program through Saint Joseph’s University.
+Select candidates will be invited for an Admissions Interview at Jefferson in February or March.
+The top candidates from these interviews will be offered one of the limited spaces for admission to the 3+3 DPT program through Saint Joseph’s University.

 Final admission decisions will be communicated to all students who interview no later than April 1.
 Accepted students have until May 1 to accept their offer of admission by submitting a $500 enrollment deposit to Jefferson.

 Prospective students can direct all questions about the 3+3 DPT Program to the Office of Undergraduate Admissions at email@example.com or 610.660.1300.